FREE SHIPPING ON ORDERS OF $10 OR MORE! - U.S. SHIPPING ONLY

 When you're ready to use your glue dots, simply peel and stick onto the backside of whatever you are using them on.
 Don't like where you placed your item?
 No problem!
 These glue dots are resuable and repositionable so simply peel it from where you placed it and reposition in a new place to your liking.

 To store any unused glue dots for future use, simply press another piece of wax paper or the wax side of freezer paper over the top and store in a plastic bag, envelope or folder until you need them again!
-So easy to make your own glue dots with Aleene's Tack-It Over & Over!
+And now you can show others how to make glue dots with Aleene's Tack-It Over & Over!